-Dr. Lindsay is the Director of FLICC, and provides management oversight of projects conducted in Florida, Puerto Rico and the U.S. Virgin Islands.
+Dr. Lindsay is the Director of Florida and the Islands Regional Comprehensive Center (FLICC), providing management oversight of projects conducted in Florida, Puerto Rico and the U.S. Virgin Islands.
 Lindsay has over 30 years of experience in public education and has served as a teacher, reading specialist, program evaluator and principal.
-Lindsay has been with FLICC for 12 years, serving as its Director since 2008.
+Lindsay has been with FLICC since 2002, serving as its Director since 2008.
 Lindsay's research and training interests include professional learning communities, building capacity for systemic reform, and standards and assessment implementation.
-Her skills include project planning, facilitation and management, educator preparation, and turning around low-performing schools.
+Her skills include project planning, facilitation and management, educator preparation and redressing low-performing schools.
 Lindsay holds a doctorate and a master's degree in educational leadership from Nova Southeastern University and a bachelor's degree in elementary education from Florida State University.

-Dr. Lockwood has worked in the education, research and management fields for 30 years.
-During the past six-plus years, he has worked as the Florida state manager for FLICC.
-In this capacity, he has managed projects to scale up the use of new standards, provide support for turning around low-performing schools and build the capacity of the State Education Agency (SEA) and Local Education Agencies (LEAs) to implement the promising practice of lesson study.
-Lockwood has consistently built relationships with clients that have laid the foundation for successful partnerships to improve outcomes for students.
-His unique position in the Florida Department of Education (FLDOE), enables him to act as a conduit for communication between the FLDOE and FLICC.
-Prior to his work with FLICC, he was the Research Director for the Center for Comprehensive School Reform and Improvement (CCSRI) at Learning Point Associates where he managed the online research database, the AYP solutions catalog, and the Research Brief series, which translated promising academic research into practical solutions that districts and schools could adopt for improving student achievement.
-While at CCSRI, he was also involved in numerous evaluations, curriculum audits as well as other research and writing projects to improve SEAs and LEAs across the country.
-Lockwood has extensive research experience in education evaluation, assessment and providing technical assistance.
-He has published articles on issues related to education in the Journal of Thought, Academic Medicine, the Journal of the American Medical Association, and other well known research publications.
+Dr. Lockwood has worked in education, research and management fields for over 30 years, and has worked at FLICC since 2007.
+In his current position, he has managed projects to scale up the use of new standards, provided support for turning around low-performing schools, and has built the capacity of the Florida Department of Education (FDOE) and rural school districts to improve student learning.
+Prior to his work with FLICC, he was the Research Director for the Center for Comprehensive School Reform and Improvement in Washington, D.C.
+There he managed the online research database, the AYP solutions catalog and the Research Brief series, which translated promising academic research into practical solutions that teachers and administrators could adopt for improving student achievement.